Tyrannosaurus: Tyrannosaurus mcraeensis

 Dalman et al. (2024) proposed the new name Tyrannosaurus mcraeensis for the holotype (NMMNH P-3698), referencing the McRae Group, the rock layers to which the Hall Lake Formation belongs.
 The holotype of T. mcraeensis is found in the strata that are around a few million years older than the accepted range of T. rex, which existed at the end of the Maastrichtian.
 The rock layers were initially estimated to date to between 72.7 and 70.9 Ma, correlating to the latest Campanian or earliest Maastrichtian.
-However, in a 2024 conference abstracts, the specific stratigraphic layer which yielded T. mcraeensis was estimated to be younger than 69.0 ± 0.4 Ma and older than 66.0 Ma based on the sandstone from the same fossil locality, which would suggest that the age of T. mcraeensis is much closer to T. rex than previously thought.
+However, in a 2024 conference abstract, the specific stratigraphic layer which yielded T. mcraeensis was estimated to be younger than 69.0 ± 0.4 Ma and older than 66.0 Ma based on the sandstone from the same fossil locality, which would suggest that the age of T. mcraeensis is much closer to T. rex than previously thought.
 T. mcraeensis was estimated at 12 m long, which is similar to the size of an adult T. rex.
 The two are distinguished by characters of the skull.
 Amongst these, the dentary of T. mcraeensis is proportionately longer and possesses a less prominent chin, and the lower jaw shallower than that of T. rex, suggesting a weaker bite.
 The teeth are likewise blunter and more laterally compressed, while the post orbital crests are less prominent.
 Likewise, the skeletal anatomy showcases shared characteristics with Tarbosaurus and Zhuchengtyrannus.

 The validity of T. mcraeensis was subsequently questioned by other researchers in 2025.
 Morrison and colleagues noted the uncertainty in the previous age estimate of T. mcraeensis.
 The authors argued that the inclusion of the titanosaurian fossil (cf. Alamosaurus) as a biostratigraphic marker of the Hall Lake Formation fauna makes the dating problematic due to the fossil having a huge variability in assumed sedimentation rates.
 The study also suggested the uncertainty in the morphology of T. mcraeensis holotype being reliably outside the known variation of T. rex.
 Regardless of the age and validity of T. mcraeensis, the authors concluded that the genus Tyrannosaurus still most likely originated from Laramidia and that the ancestors of this genus possibly migrated from Asia.
 Later that year, Voris and colleagues regarded T. mcraeensis as a junior synonym of T. rex, agreeing with the problematic stratigraphic data and finding all of the proposed diagnostic characters of T. mcraeensis to be in the known T. rex specimen range of variation.
 In his study of the T. rex holotype skull, Carr also did not regard T. mcraeensis as a valid species, agreeing with the proposed characters of the T. mcraeensis holotype being visible throughout the hypodigm of T. rex.